Desikim/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## 🎮Project Description🎮
 I'm currently learning to code with Python.
 This project serves the purpose to gain more practical experience.
-## Project Description
-Write a short description of your project.
-Write 1-2 sentences about the game you chose to build and why.

 ## 👾Game Rules👾
 No cheating!